TamaGo-HQ/espidf_mini_projects/README.md

 Hello, Bonjour, γεια σας

-This repo is made with the purpose of being a reference, a guide, for anyone starting with ESP32 — specifically ESP32 with ESP-IDF — and who wants to follow the journey of a fellow beginner learner.
+This repo is made with the purpose of being a reference, a guide, for anyone starting with ESP32, specifically ESP32 with ESP-IDF, and who wants to follow the journey of a fellow beginner learner.

 ---